Shiplight AI Documentation β

 Update the navbar to include "Pricing" and "Blog" links, then use /verify to confirm they appear correctly on localhost:3000.Step 3: Create regression tests β

-Use /create_e2e_tests to scaffold a test project and write YAML tests by walking through your app in a real browser.
+Use /create-tests to scaffold a test project and write YAML tests by walking through your app in a real browser.
 Tests run locally with npx shiplight test.

-Use /create_e2e_tests to set up a test project at ./tests and write a login flow test for localhost:3000.Step 4: Triage failing tests β
+Use /create-tests to set up a test project at ./tests and write a login flow test for localhost:3000.Step 4: Triage failing tests β

 When tests break after UI changes, deployments, or flow updates, use /triage to automatically reproduce failures, diagnose root causes, and fix the YAML tests.
 If the application itself is broken, triage reports the bug without modifying tests.